 If you select any art-oriented Field of Work keywords, you'll see another field appear in your project form:

-Select 'Yes' if you are a professional art & culture organization, meaning that your organization's principal mission is related to art & culture.
-Select 'No' if this is not the case.
+Select "Yes" if you are a professional art & culture organization, meaning that your organization's principal mission is related to art & culture.
+Select "No" if this is not the case.

 For Environment or Animal-Oriented Organizations